 In my view, the primary objective of B-to-B marketing is to drive leads and sales.
 Recommendation: Let your brand come along for the ride while you focus your marketing on convincing potential buyers to raise their hands and express interest in your products or services.

 Testing for B-to-B Marketers: How hard is it?

 NOVEMBER 30, 2011

+B-to-B marketers are often guilty of laziness when it comes to testing their communications, whether it’s testing the copy approach, the layout, the offer or the target audience.
+Well, to call it laziness may not be entirely fair.
 Image via Wikipedia.
-B-to-B marketers are often guilty of laziness when it comes to testing their communications, whether it’s testing the copy approach, the layout, the offer or the target audience.
-With an estimated response rate of 1%, we’re looking at only 120 inquiries—clearly not enough to conduct a test of the two good offer ideas we are kicking around.

 Five Ways B-to-B Marketers Need to Change Their Game